-When making an offer to purchase a home, you must consider any terms you need to include in the agreement.
+When making an offer to purchase a home in Nanaimo, you must consider any terms you need to include in the agreement.
 The inspections, insurance coverage, and sale of another home are all standard criteria.
 The most vital criteria, however, concerns your ability to secure financing.
 Unfortunately, many buyers waive all conditions in a seller's market to make their offer more appealing.
 You do so at your own peril!

 What is an unconditional offer?

 An offer is deemed unconditional if there are no conditions linked to it.
 Neither the seller nor buyer can back out of an unconditional offer after it has been accepted.